NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 #### Resolved derivations

-We define a **resolved derivation** as a derivation whose only references are either:
+As it is already internally the case in Nix, we define a **basic derivation** as a derivation that doesn't depend on any derivation output (except its own).
+Said otherwise, a basic derivation is a derivation whose only inputs are either

 - Placeholders for its own outputs (from the `placeholder` builtin)
-- References to the outputs of other (non CA) resolved derivations
 - Existing store paths

-For a derivation `drv` whose input derivations have all been realised, we define its **associated resolved derivation** `resolved(drv)` as `drv` in which we replace every input derivation `inDrv` of `drv` by `pathOf(inDrv)` (and update the output hash accordingly).
+For a derivation `drv` whose input derivations have all been realised, we define its **associated resolved derivation** `resolved(drv)` as `drv` in which we replace every input derivation `inDrv` of `drv` by `Realisation(inDrv).path`, and update the output hash accordingly.

-> This doesn't have the property that for a derivation that doesn't depend on any CA derivation `resolved(drv) == drv`.
-I think that this is a rather big issue so we'll have to find a way to get this property back (but feel free to correct me if you think that it isn't a big deal)

 `resolved` is (intentionally) not injective: If `drv` and `drv'` only differ because one depends on `dep` and the other on `dep'`, but `dep` and `dep'` are content-addressed and have the same output hash, then `resolved(drv)` and `resolved(drv')` will be equal.